RetroDECK/RetroDECK/README.md

 No, RetroDECK doesn't support Windows, but the project is fully open source so you can port it if you wish.
 As an alternative, [Retrobat](http://www.retrobat.ovh/) offers similar functionality (but may not be compatible with RetroDECK's rom paths).

 ## How can I install it?
-Just install it from Discover store.
+Just install it from Discover store.<br/>
 However if you want to test the cooker version you can follow the [Installation instructions](https://github.com/XargonWan/RetroDECK/wiki#installation-instructions) on the Wiki

 ## Can I help?